OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-137.md

 ## Psalm 137:9

-> Blessed is he then, who seizes your children
+> Blessed is he then, who would seize your children
-> to dash them upon the rocks you stained.
+> and throw them dashed on your rocks.